joel-chu/vue3-vite-jsx/README.md

-And Vue won't throw error about _Invalid VNode type: undefined_ You will get the above mentioned warning (it might become an actual error in the future release) if you return the JSX from the `setup`
+And Vue won't throw error about _Invalid VNode type: undefined_ You will get the above mentioned warning (it might become an actual error in the future release) if you return the JSX from the `setup` without a root wrapper

 One other thing is - _Look mom, no `.value`_.
 You don't need to access the property like `this.count.value` from the `ref`.
 Added bonus.